 Fruit trees have been popular in Australian Gardens for hundreds of years.
-Depending on the climate zone literally 100s of varieties of fruit trees can be grown both commercially and in the home garden.
+Depending on the climate zone literally 100s of varieties can be grown both commercially and in the home garden.
 One of the most popular ways to buy deciduous varieties is as bare rooted stock online in the cooler months when dormant.
 With new and improved varieties finding their way onto the market now is the time to plant a home orchard.
 Literally 100s of varieties are available for sale online from specialist growers.

 Dwarf fruiting varieties are suitable for growing in large pots.
 Espaliered trees are excellent for limited space and growing on walls and fences while grafted varieties are grown on a stronger or disease resistant root stocks.

 Usually grafted onto a dwarfing rootstock, dwarf fruit trees are very popular in the home garden.
 Many now available for sale are suited for growing in pots and containers.

 Trees are grafted for a number of reasons, usually they are grafted onto a more resilient rootstock.
 And of course onto dwarfing rootstock.
 They are also ‘multi grafted’ more than one fruit on the one tree.

 When to plant fruit trees

 This will depend on how you buy them and where you live.

 - Potted varieties can be planted at any time of the year.
 The best time is in early autumn, the soil is still warm, so you will get some root growth before winter, and the trees will have time to settle in before the first summer.
 You can also plant in early spring.

 We provide access to growers of dwarf , multi graft , citrus trees and fruit salad trees, tropical , sub tropical, cool climate and temperate fruit trees, vines, climbing fruiting plants, multi graft fruit trees and dwarf fruit tree varieties.

 Trees for different climates

 The types and varieties of fruit trees that can be grown in each area varies significantly.